 Grab your Japan rail pass now and save money.

 4. Buy tickets in advance to popular activities

-Plus, by buying tickets ahead of time, you can usually get a discounted price.
+Plus, you can usually get a discounted price by buying tickets ahead of time.

 5. Exchanging your currency is pretty easy

-Another travel tip is to not worry too much about how or where to exchange money.
-You can do this at the airport or inside the city center at a Japan money exchange center like Mr. Donut or Japan Post.
+Another travel tip is not to worry too much about how or where to exchange money.
+You can do this at the airport or inside the city center at a Japanese money exchange center like Mr. Donut or Japan Post.

 6. Order sushi / sashimi a la carte to save money and get what you want

-Most people do not know that if you ask for an a la carte menu, you can order the sashimi you want.
+Most people do not know that you can order the sashimi you want if you ask for an a la carte menu.
 You can make your plate of different types of fish.
 It might be more or less expensive depending on what type of sashimi you order.